 Or will they?

 My dog won’t potty train because it hates me — rogue dogs

-All jokes aside, this is a situation we most often describe as pure hatred.
-The dog seems to have gone rogue; it’s peeing and pooping everywhere, even in places we never thought it might do it!
+All jokes aside, this is a situation we most often described as pure hatred.
+The dog seems to have gone rogue; even in places, we never thought it might do it!